winitzki/scall/tutorial/programming_dhall.md

 The typechecked code includes example calculations and validations, asserting that all result values are as expected.

 The second kind of examples are purely illustrative code fragments that are, as a rule, not valid when taken literally as Dhall programs, because they are incomplete or contain invalid Dhall symbols such as `???` or `≅`.
-These code fragments show steps in derivations or equations that are written out.
-They are not intended as executable Dhall code.
+These code fragments show steps in derivations or equations and are not intended as executable Dhall code.

-The script `convertMd.sh` extracts the Dhall code from the source Markdown file and removes the purely illustrative examples from the extracted code.
+The script `convertMd.sh` extracts the Dhall code from the source Markdown file but detects and omits all purely illustrative fragments from the extracted code.
 The rest goes into the file `generated.dhall` and will be typechecked and evaluated.

 All parts of typechecked code must have the form of `let` expressions.
 Because of this, all earlier  definitions are automatically available for later code.

-To make the typechecked code complete, the following code is appended:
+To make the typechecked code complete, the following line is appended:

 ```dhall
 in "Example code from the book was evaluated successfully."